Website on Nepal and Himalayan Studies

 9,463,862 valid votes have been counted under the PR system.
 Altogether 30 parties win seats (25 in 2008); 92 parties win no seat (29 in 2008).
 The three leading parties of the FPTP system also lead here, but the absolute dominance of NC and CPN-UML has vanished.
 The NC is the leading party here as well, but compared to 2008 it has got only about 4.46% votes more.
 The CPN-UML has got 3.39% more than in 2008, while the UCPN-M has lost about 14%.
 The conservative hardline party RPP-Nepal, that stands for monarchy and Hindu state and rejects a federal setup of the country, has ended on fourth place winning about 23 PR seats.
 In 2008 it had won only four seats, the only MPs who voted against the abolition of monarchy in May 2008.
 Also the conservative RPP has slightly improved with probably winning five setas more than in 2008.
 NC and CPN-UML together have failed a two-thirds majority in CA-II that had looked possible after the FPTP counting.
 As in 2008, two independent candidates win FPTP seats, one of them being a NC dissident.

-Nepal had been successful in November 2013 went to the NC candidate.
+Kumar Nepal had been successful in November 2013 went to

-November 2013.
-This means that the NC has now 197 seats in the CA and the CPN-UML 174 seats.
+means that the NC has now 197 seats in the CA and the

-The final result of the elections to CA-II looks like this:
+final result of the elections to CA-II looks like

 Non-inclusiveness of elected FPTP candidates: